At the risk of annoying the vast legions of knitters who are young at heart – last week I officially landed in the “old” category.

 What is there to say?
 It was great as always – not as huge as some past years, but perhaps better because of it.
 My resolve to limit my spending was gleefully abandoned upon encountering the Blue Moon Mill Ends.

-I still have a skein of "Vitals" and "Lemongrass" to pet in the meanti
+I still have a skein of "Vitals" and "Lemongrass" to pet in the meantime!

 We started with a simple swatch: